This chapter describes the class data sharing (CDS) feature that can help reduce the startup time and memory footprints for Java applications.

 Class data sharing is supported with the G1, serial, parallel, and parallelOldGC garbage collectors.
-The shared string feature (part of class data sharing) supports only the G1 garbage collector on 64-bit non-Windows platforms.
+The shared Java heap object feature (part of class data sharing) supports only the G1 garbage collector on 64-bit non-Windows platforms.

 The primary motivation for including CDS in Java SE is to decrease in startup time.
 The smaller the application relative to the number of core classes it uses, the larger the saved fraction of startup time.

 A portion of the shared archive on the same host is mapped as read-only and shared among multiple JVM processes.
 Otherwise, this data would need to be replicated in each JVM instance, which would increase the startup time of your application.